 IF YOU ARE ELIGIBLE

-If your abstract is accepted for poster or oral presentation at the Council/Section program, and you have selected the Quality Improvement Project Abstract Type, you will be contacted by the AAP QI and Certification Program Specialist with further instructions.
+If your abstract is accepted for poster or oral presentation at the Section/Council H program, and you have selected the QI project Abstract Type, you will be contacted by the AAP QI and Certification Program Specialist with further instructions.

 If interested in obtaining MOC credit, you will be required to submit your poster or slide presentation to ensure the requirements above are included.